llttugraz/moodle-lytix_planner/README.md

 ## Usage

-The provided widget of this subplugin is part of the LYTIX operation mode `Learner's Corner`.
-We refer to [local_lytix](https://github.com/llttugraz/moodle-local_lytix) for the configuration of this operation mode.
-If the mode `Learner's Corner` is active  and if a course is in the list of supported courses for this mode, then this widget is displayed when clicking on `Learner's Corner` in the main course view.
+The provided widget of this subplugin is part of the LYTIX operation modes `Learner's Corner` and `Course Dashboard`.
+We refer to [local_lytix](https://github.com/llttugraz/moodle-local_lytix) for the configuration of this operation modes.
+If the mode `Learner's Corner` or `Course Dashboard` is active  and if a course is in the list of supported courses for this mode, then this widget is displayed when clicking on `Learner's Corner` \ `Course Dashboard` in the main course view.

 ## API Documentation